James Westfall Thompson Professor of US History, Fundamentals, Social Thought, and the College

-I am a historian of economic life and of the United States, with interests in the relationships among business history, political economy, legal history, and the history of ideas and culture.
+I am a historian of the economy and of the United States.
 In addition to being a member of the Department of History and the John U. Nef Committee on Social Thought I am the current Faculty Director of the Law, Letters, and Society program.

 My first book, Freaks of Fortune: The Emerging World of Capitalism and Risk in America (Harvard, 2012), won the Organization of American Historians' Frederick Jackson Turner Award, Ellis W. Hawley Prize, and Avery O. Craven Award and the American Society for Legal History's William Nelson Cromwell Book Prize.